n00mkrad/cupscale/README.md

 The application is more or less portable.
 It's a single executable that you can run anywhere.

-Temporary files are stored in `%APPDATA%/Cupscale` by default.
-Launching the program with the `-portable` argument will store the files in the same directory as the executable instead, allowing for a fully portable installation.
+Temporary files are stored in the installation directory by default, which is why you shouldn't install the application in protected locations like Program Files.

 ## Supported AI Backends: